-Directing duo Lamar+Nik employed a more than century-old technique called scanimation for their most recent promo for Husbands.
+Directing duo Lamar+Nik employed the more than century-old technique of kinegrams for their most recent promo for Husbands.
 Here they explain the labour-intensive, but highly effective, processes while asking the band their thoughts on the video.

 If you’ve seen the videos by directing duo Lamar+Nik before then you’ll know they like strong visual hooks and in-camera effects.

-When we heard Manhorse the first idea that came to mind for us was scanimation.
+When we heard Manhorse the first idea that came to mind for us was kinegrams.